fbpx

 Economic abuse and the law

-Although there is no criminal offence of domestic abuse, many specific forms of abusive behaviour are criminal offences.
-This includes threats to kill, assault and rape.
+Although there is no criminal offence of domestic abuse, many specific forms of abuse are criminal offences.
+This includes threats to kill, disclosure of private images, assault and rape.

 These include: